- What is AROC?

 - How is AROC funded?

-- Who are the AROC foundation members?
+- Who were the AROC foundation members?

 - Who are the current AROC members?